intermine/im-docs/docs/webapp/properties/class-keys.rst

 Given the above configuration, in FlyMine, the URL of the report page for the protein ARRB_DROME, with UniProt accession P19107, will be http://flymine.org/protein:P19107.

+See :doc:`/webapp/permanent-url/index` for details on permanent URLs.

+See FlyMine's class keys for an example.

 .. index:: class keys, list upload classes